-45) As the regulations relate to the duration to which rights and obligations arising as a result of the making of a Part 4A order apply to operators and required grantors, it is important that they should be placed before provides a suitable level of scrutiny, as the regulation-making power is clearly constrained by the maximum period for which those rights last, as set out on the face of the Bill.
+45) As the regulations relate to the duration for which rights and obligations arising as a result of the making of a Part 4A order apply to operators and required grantors, it is important that they should be placed before Parliament.
+It is considered that the negative resolution procedure provides a suitable level of scrutiny, as the regulation-making power is clearly constrained by the maximum period for which those rights last, as set out on the face of the Bill.